Jonathan2251/lbd/source/gpu.rst

 .. [#Volta] See the same Figures from https://images.nvidia.com/content/volta-architecture/pdf/volta-architecture-whitepaper.pdf

 .. [#VMR] subsection Vector Mask Registers: Handling IF Statements in Vector Loops of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-asm-daxpy] Code written by refering page 208 - 302 of Computer Architecture: A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#gpu-latency-tolerant] From section 2.3.2 of book "Heterogeneous Computing with OpenCL 2.0" 3rd edition. https://dahlan.unimal.ac.id/files/ebooks2/2015%203rd%20Heterogeneous%20Computing%20with%20OpenCL%202.0.pdf as follows, "These tasks and the pixels they process are highly parallel, which gives a substan- tial amount of independent work to process for devices with multiple cores and highly latency-tolerant multithreading."